 I included chia seeds as an optional ingredient in these overnight oats.
 This dish is delicious with or without the chia seeds – they just add some extra creaminess, texture, and nutrients.

 How to make them

-Start by adding the oats, milk, cinnamon, and a pinch of salt (plus the optional chia seeds, if desired) to a bowl or container.
+Start by adding the oats, plant-based milk, maple syrup, cinnamon, and a pinch of salt (plus the optional chia seeds, if desired) to a bowl or container.

 Mix well, then refrigerate overnight or for a minimum of six hours before serving.

 Store these oats in a covered bowl or container in the fridge for up to three days.